 - Prepare for, attend, and participate in all class sessions. - Demonstrate graduate-level discourse, in rigour of thought and quality of execution. - Post or submit assignments on time.
-Late assignments will be docked half of a letter grade per day (i.e. B+ to B)
+Late assignments will be docked half of a letter grade per day.

 Extensions and Other Issues